 A quick peek at Tiger II drawing number “021 C 49505-U2” for the Laufrad (roadwheel) learns us that the wheel was indeed originally designed for the Panther II as indicated by its drawing number “021 D 50204” – which falls in the series reserved for the Panther II 5.
 The steel wheels were first fitted to Panther chassis number V1, along with a new type of track and a modified 20-teeth sprocket.
 Panther V1 underwent testing with these wheels on June 29, 1943 at the Märzfeld Wellenbahn.

-The track on V1 deserves our attention: it was apparently specially designed for use with the new steel wheels and, unlike stated by Macdougall and Neely6, is actually distinct from the later “Gg 24” track used on the Panther II.
+The track on V1 deserves our attention: it was apparently specially designed for use with the new steel wheels and, unlike stated by Macdougall and Neely6, is actually distinct from the later “Gg 24” track used on the Panther II – or Tiger II for that matter.
 The number of pin lugs differs from the final version (both in number and width).
 In addition, the bridge link is more robust with thicker guide teeth with three vertical reinforcing ribs.
 Furthermore, the chevrons on the track surface and the rectangular reinforcement pattern are arranged differently.

 The official designation of the double-link tracks is somewhat problematic.
 The prefix “Gg” does not adhere to the general three-letter system used to explain a track’s properties.
-Witthuhn, author of “Die Sohlen der Tiger”, comes up with the explanation that the capital G means the track is still being trialled8, but this is not very convincing.
+Witthuhn, author of “Die Sohlen der Tiger”, gives the explanation that the first letter G could mean the track is experimental8, which is rather unconvincing.
 In “Panzerketten”, Schwarzmann poses a more plausible explanation in which “Gg” would be used to indicate materials: G for Gußstahl (cast iron bridge link) and g for geschmiedet (forged connecting link)9.